Thursday, December 1, 2016

 It was 3:13 when Stephen called Lori, and I cannot even communicate how thankful I am that she only lives about 10 minutes away.
 When he got off the phone with her, I told him I needed to start pushing, so I did.
 With each push, it felt like my energy was being renewed and excitement grew knowing I would soon be seeing my baby.
 It didn’t bother me that we were doing this alone, and it hadn’t occurred to me that there had been no monitoring of the baby’s heartbeat during the most difficult stage of labor.
 I was just listening to my body, and somehow I knew what it was saying.

 Lori quietly entered the room and said she would be calling her assistant, Pam, who lives about 30 minutes away.
 By this time the baby’s head was on its way out, so Lori quickly said, “I’m going to put on my gloves.”
 No sooner had she snapped her gloves on than I announced, “The head is out.”
 Lori jumped into action with a, “Yes it is” and prepared to catch the baby after another push.
-When she passed our little baby up to me at 3:41, I couldn’t believe we had a girl.
-I had honestly been prepping myself for the birth of Levi Jonathan.
-I stared at her in amazement and breathed out, “You’re our little Emma Kate.”
-I planted a kiss right on her fresh out of the womb lips and laid down cradling her close to me, feeling peace and joy I can’t even adequately describe.
+When she passed our little baby up to me at 3:41, I couldn’t believe we had an EK.
+I had honestly been prepping myself for the birth of LJ.
+I stared at EK in amazement and breathed out, “You’re our little EK.”
+I planted a kiss right on EK's fresh out of the womb lips and laid down cradling EK close to me, feeling peace and joy I can’t even adequately describe.

-Emma Kate’s labor was still labor, but it was a whole new experience.
-Joshua’s birth was redeemed in a way as Emma Kate’s arrival ushered in the healing of many wounds.
-We didn’t know the gender of our little one until she was born, but we had her name picked out months before we saw her face.
-Emma means “whole” and “complete.”
-Kate means “pure.”
-My mind continually went back to these meanings as I prayed for our potential little girl to be made whole and complete in Christ and to live a life free from anything that would taint her.
-Reflecting on her birth experience, I see how it parallels the redemption I encountered at the cross of my sweet Savior Jesus.
+EK’s labor was still labor, but it was a whole new experience.
+J’s birth was redeemed in a way as EK’s arrival ushered in the healing of many wounds.
+We didn’t know the gender of our little one until EK was born, but we had the name picked out months before we saw EK's face.
+My mind continually went back to the meanings of EK's names as I prayed for our little one to be made whole and complete in Christ and to live a free life.
+Reflecting on EK's birth experience, I see how it parallels the redemption I encountered at the cross of my sweet Savior Jesus.
 Christ took all of my impurity onto Himself and exchanged it for His perfect purity.
 By trusting in Him for the forgiveness of my sins, I was made whole and complete.
-Not only did Emma Kate’s birth herald restoration in the hours following her delivery, but I can reflect on her name daily to remember the eternal redemption that is mine in Christ Jesus.
-So, yeah, I think it’s safe to say that Emma Kate’s birth was redemptive.
+Not only did EK’s birth herald restoration in the hours following the delivery, but I can reflect on EK's name daily to remember the eternal redemption that is mine in Christ Jesus.
+So, yeah, I think it’s safe to say that EK’s birth was redemptive.

 Sunday, May 15, 2016